Renee Henslee – Head of School

 Travis Miller is Peabody’s Head of Middle School and the K-8 technology teacher.
 He has a B.A. in Biology and a Master’s in Teaching from the University of Virginia.
 In his previous position as the Middle School science teacher, he developed a strong interest in instructional technology and chose to shift teaching roles, becoming the school’s technology teacher in 2011.
 He has also been a presenter at the Virginia Association of Science Teachers’ annual conference, demonstrating the effectiveness of using interactive computer simulations to illustrate hard-to-teach concepts.
 Mr. Miller has a passion for working with children and helping them develop the lifelong skills and confidence necessary to navigate today’s increasingly complex world.

-Katherine W. Murrah is delighted to be joining the Peabody community as Director of Admissions.
+Katie Witthauer Murrah serves as the Director of Admissions for Peabody School.
 Mrs. Murrah holds a M.Ed. in Educational Psychology with an emphasis in Gifted Education from the University of Virginia’s Curry School of Education as well as a B.A. in Psychology from Mississippi State University.
 Prior to joining the faculty of Peabody School, Mrs. Murrah was the Gifted Education Specialist at Clark Elementary School for five years.
 In 2012, Mrs. Murrah received the Golden Apple award for excellence in teaching.
-Mrs. Murrah also participates in the Central Virginia Writing Project.
-She enjoys singing, writing, running and adventure!
+Mrs. Murrah enjoys meeting new people and sharing information with them about Peabody School’s outstanding students and faculty.

 Veronica Gomez-Torres – Administrative Assistant

 Veronica Gomez-Torres is the administrative assistant and office manager at Peabody School.
 She earned her degree in Communication Design and brings her expertise in graphic design, photography and communication to the school.
 She enjoys being a part of the Peabody community helping parents, teachers, and students on a daily basis.